ethankrein/BashPaper/README.md

 # BashPaper
-A brief collection of scripts designed to be executed in some manner on the computer of an acquaintance so as to cause great annoyance.
+A brief collection of scripts designed to be executed in some manner on a computer running MacOS so as to cause great annoyance.
 The scripts are commented clearly to make understanding of the underlying code easy.
 For that reason, I also offer a description for every file in this README.

 ## WallPaper
 This set of scripts downloads a wallpaper from the link placed in "setup.bash", sets it as the current wallpaper, and installs a LaunchAgent to constantly set the wallpaper.
 This directory includes the neccesary files to create the intitial application and remove it.